AdaCore/learn/intro_to_ada.rst

 advantages.
 For example:

 - You can rely on the fact that no implicit conversion will ever happen in your numeric code.
-In C for example, the rules for implicit conversions are very non-obvious.
-In Ada the code will always do exactly what it seems to do.
+In C for example, the rules for implicit conversions may not always be completely obvious.
+In Ada, however the code will always do exactly what it seems to do.
+You can find more details on a separate discussion about `implicit vs. explicit conversions <TODOLINKCONVERSIONS>`__

-..
-AI for gusthoff: Do something more explicit about that

 - You can use Ada's strong typing to help `enforce invariants
   <TODOLINKINVARIANTS>`__ in your code, as in the example above: Since Miles